 He has worked on many European and RCUK funded research projects.
 He has also served as a consultant on security-sensitive material in UK universities and on the committee advising the AHRC on the Internet of Things.
+He is vice-chair of the Home Office Biometrics Ethics Group and is on the data analytics committee of the West Midlands Police and Crime Commissioner.

 - Tom Sorell talking about 'Proportionality'